parisepigenetics/RASflow_EDC/README.md

 ```

 Those are individual fastQC reports.
 [MultiQC](https://multiqc.info/docs/) is called after FastQC, so you will also find `report_quality_control.html` that is a summary for all the samples.
-You can copy those reports to your computer to read them, by typing (in a new local terminal):
+You can copy those reports to your computer by typing (in a new local terminal):

 ```
 You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourEXAMPLE/RASflow_IFB/results/EXAMPLE/fastqc PathTo/WhereYouWantToSave/
 ```
+or look at them directly in the Jupyter Hub.
 It's time to decide if you need trimming or not.
 If you have no sequence bias, and little amount of adapters, trimming is not necessary and you can proceed directly to the [mapping step](#mapping-and-counting).